toolblaster/DailyCalc.org/Promt.md

 Result Header: class="result-header"

+Input Best Practices (NEW):

+Unit Toggles: For inputs that require unit switching (e.g., Weight: kg/lbs, Height: cm/ft), DO NOT use dropdowns inside the input group.
+Instead, create two separate input groups (one hidden, one visible) and use a square, icon-only toggle button (<i class="fa-solid fa-repeat"></i>) next to them to switch visibility and convert values automatically.
+Refer to health/bmi-calculator.html for the correct implementation pattern.

 Accessibility (MANDATORY):

 Explicit Labels: Every input must have a <label for="id">.
 Do not rely on visual proximity.